bartblaze/Yara-rules/README.md

 ## Can I use these rules?
 Of course!
 That's why I created this repo.

 You can use them in your detection systems.
+For example, [CAPE sandbox](https://github.com/kevoreilly/CAPEv2) uses these rules.

 All rules are TLP:White, so you can use and distribute them freely.

 ## Minimum Yara version needed?
 v3.3.0 is minimally needed, as some rules may require a specific module.
 Note that it's recommended to always use the latest Yara version as found [here](https://github.com/VirusTotal/yara/releases)

 ## Feedback?
-If you spot an issue with one of the rules, feel free to submit a PR!
+If you spot an issue or improvement with one of the rules, feel free to submit a PR!

 # Extra